Do I Need An Advisor?

 Also, ask what are they doing for their fee?
 If someone is managing their money, they should be able to tell you how they’re managing it and what they’re doing for you.

-Are they watching for the downside risk and making sure they manage and protect it?
-Are they looking out for taxes?
-Are they creating income for you?
 What are they doing for the fee that you’re going to be paying them?

 When you have solid answers and you feel comfortable with those questions, that has something personal.
 They know that what you want is kind of fitting what you need and that’s important.